rhine3/audiomoth-guide/README.md

 ### Logistics

 * Create a packing list to make sure you have a few essential tools.
-A roll of duct tape or a pair of scissors can save the day.
-We will gladly share our packing list if requested.
+[Example](https://github.com/rhine3/audiomoth-guide/blob/master/documents/packing-list.md)

 * If you’re also using playback or imitation to survey the area, make sure these sounds can’t be mistaken on the recordings for actual birds.
 This can be avoided by using playback or imitation only outside the hours of the recording, using a distinctive unnatural sound (e.g., a “triple knock” instead of a “double knock”), or verbally announcing your presence so that any recorders that may capture your recording can hear your announcement